basf/mamba-tabular/docs/_build/html/_sources/homepage.md

 ## Preprocessing

-Mambular elevates the preprocessing stage of model development, employing a sophisticated suite of techniques to ensure your data is in the best shape for the Mamba architectures.
-Our preprocessing module is designed to be both powerful and intuitive, offering a range of options to transform your tabular data efficiently.
+Mambular simplifies the preprocessing stage of model development with a comprehensive set of techniques to prepare your data for Mamba architectures.
+Our preprocessing module is designed to be both powerful and easy to use, offering a variety of options to efficiently transform your tabular data.

 ### Data Type Detection and Transformation

-Mambular automatically identifies the type of each feature in your dataset, applying the most suitable transformations to numerical and categorical variables.
+Mambular automatically identifies the type of each feature in your dataset and applies the most appropriate transformations for numerical and categorical variables.
 This includes:

 - **Ordinal Encoding**: Categorical features are seamlessly transformed into numerical values, preserving their inherent order and making them model-ready.
 - **One-Hot Encoding**: For nominal data, Mambular employs one-hot encoding to capture the presence or absence of categories without imposing ordinality.